Read more about

 The city of Ottawa is located in the Canadian province of Ontario.
-It ranks 4th in population.
+It is the sixth largest city in the country and the second largest city in Ontario.
 Today it serves as the capital city of Canada.
 Ottawa served as the capital city of Canada since 1867.
 It also served as the capital of the Province of Canada, a British colony until 1867.
 Ottawa has not always served as a capital city.
 Between 1841 and 1866, the Province of Canada saw its capital shift from Kingston, Ontario to Montreal, Toronto, and Quebec City.
 Toronto and Quebec City would serve as the capital of the Province of Canada twice.
 How did Ottawa become the capital?

 How Geography Made Ottawa The Capital Of Canada?

 Ottawa was founded in 1826 as a Bytown.
 British authorities at that time were constructing the northern part of the Rideau Canal.
 People were attracted to the southern side of the Ottawa River.
 The Rideau Canal played an important role for Ottawa.
 It would put Ottawa along a waterway linking the cities of Toronto and Kingston.
 This contributed to population growth in the area.
 Bytown would be renamed Ottawa in 1855, and incorporated as a city.